Compute configuration options for Google Cloud

 The default disk size for all nodes in an Anyscale cluster is 150 GB.
 You can change the default disk size for the entire cluster or an individual worker node type.

-To modify the default disk size from the console UI, use the Advanced configuration section for the Worker node or the Advanced settings section for the entire cluster.
-This example increases the default to 500 GB.
+To modify the default disk size from the console UI, use the Advanced configuration section for the worker node or the Advanced settings section for the entire cluster.
+The following example increases the default to 500 GB.

 {